evanberkowitz/evanberkowitz/README.md

 # Evan Berkowitz

-I am a research assistant professor in the nuclear theory group of [the Maryland Center for Fundamental Physics][mcfp].
+I am a staff scientist at the [Institut für Kernphysik][IKP], [Institute for Advanced Simulation][IAS], and [Jülich Supercomputing Centre][JSC], [Forschungszentrum Jülich][FZJ].
 I leverage leadership-class supercomputing to solve problems in quantum field theory.
 This often involves large-scale HMC calculations.

 You can find me on [the arXiv][ARXIV], [inSPIRE][INSPIRE], [google scholar][SCHOLAR] or track my [ORCiD][ORCID].